vaibhavsagar/website/content/blog/data-is-code.md

 print(car(cdr(example))) #=> 1
 ```

-# Lambda calculus
+# Lambda Calculus

 You may have noticed that my definitions above were all functions of one
 argument.
 This was not entirely coincidental: cons cells as described above are
 very similar to Church pairs, which are a way of representing pairs in the
 lambda calculus.
-A minor change to the above definitions and we have Church
+Let's make a minor change to the above definitions:
-pairs:

 ```python
 pair = lambda a: lambda b: lambda f: f(a)(b)